-The most sacred heart of Christianity, Isalm, Judaism, and Baha’i, the Holy Land, has been a destination of pilgrims for millennia.
-A cruise here will take you through the crossroads of Asia, Africa, and Europe and stretching from the Mediterranean to the River Jordan.
+The most sacred heart of Christianity, Islam, Judaism, and Baha’i, the Holy Land, has been a destination for pilgrims for millennia.
+A cruise here will take you through the crossroads of Asia, Africa, and Europe stretching from the Mediterranean to the River Jordan.
 There is seemingly no end to the UNESCO World Heritage Sites you can see as you make your way along these ancient waters.

 Or you can head to the Northeast towards Greece and visit ancient ports in Cyprus, Turkey, Rhodes, and Mykonos.
 The port of Kusadasi, Turkey, is the gateway to the ancient city of Ephesus where you will see the still-standing façade of the library of Celsus and more in the ancient Roman port.
 From Mykonos, you can take a day trip to Delos, the mythological birthplace of Apollo.